 Once applicants receive their exemption certificate they should discuss the provision of exemption certificate information with their liable entity.
 We will only provide this information to a liable entity listed in an application if we are authorised by the applicant.
 This authorisation can be provided in the application form or later in the year.

-For further information on how the exemption reduces acquisitions for a liable entity is available, see
+For further information on how the exemption reduces acquisitions for a liable entity, see

 An audit report is required under the following circumstances.